wp-plugins/wp-mobile-edition/readme.txt

 == Changelog ==
+* 2.2
+    * IMPROVED - Added 'nofollow' in all Switcher links.
+    * IMPROVED - mTheme-Unus: If menu item has submenu items, toggle the submenu on click.

 * 2.1
     * NEW FEATURE - Widget: A QR-Code used for navigating to a mobile URL and Switcher link.